electron/rfcs/text/0017-shared-texture.md

     * `size` number - Size in bytes of the plane.
 This is necessary to map the buffers.
     * `fd` number - File descriptor for the underlying memory object (usually dmabuf).
   * `modifier` string _Linux_ - The modifier is retrieved from GBM library and passed to EGL driver.
-  * `supportsZeroCopyWebGpuImport` boolean _Linux_ - Indicates whether supports zero copy import to WebGPU.
+  * `supportsZeroCopyWebGpuImport` boolean _Linux_ - Indicates whether zero-copy import to WebGPU is supported.

 ## Guide-level explanation

 ### Managed API Example Usage Walkthrough

 In this section, we will use the output of offscreen rendering as an example of an external shared texture, importing and rendering it in another window.
-We use managed version of the API for easier lifetime management.
+We use the managed version of the API for easier lifetime management.

 1. Import the `sharedTexture` module.